Dec 27-30, 2019

 Part of Suzi's visit to Mae Sot was to see her Christian missionary friends again.
 Alison wasn't in town but let us use her house for the entire length of our stay.
 Joan and Peter, a lovely couple who has been doing a tremendous amount of work in Mae Sot for the longest time, took care of us - picking us up to and from the airport, and driving us around for lunch and dinners.
 In the ensuing conversation, I got a sense of their unwavering commitment to their faith.
 Unlike most priests who just talk within the four walls of the church, these missionaries roll-up their sleeves and get down and dirty to get a thankless job done.
 I've long been disillusioned by the Catholics and Christians, but these people redeem that idealism that has long been lost to so many.

 There isn't much to do in Mae Sot.
 There is the Burmese Market, but it's just like any other wet market in Thailand.
 There are good eating places though - the Lucky Tea House, Mughal, the fish tank guy and that manicured garden resto, the Jungle Restaurant.
 It's lavish enough for THE princess, who once graced the place.
 There are a few bars.
 One such is Krua Canadian, better known as Canadian Dave.
-But it's such a lonely place that seems to attract sad people.
-One upscale bar is Woodstock with live music beginning at 10 pm, but the acoustics were bad - hard to appreciate the music.
+Dave has been around for 2 decades and knows a lot about the town - he's an ideal point person to get your bearings.
+One upscale bar is Woodstock with live music beginning at 10 pm, but the acoustics needed to be improved.
 Well, from the few days we were in Mae Sot, that's what I've seen.

 Karen Tribe Wedding